Ex-prison warden faces trial over inmate abuse allegations

 Garcia is charged with abusing three inmates between December 2019 and July 2021, but jurors could hear from as many as six women who say he groped them and told them to pose naked or in provocative clothing.
 U.S. District Judge Yvonne Gonzalez Rogers said prosecutors can call three additional accusers as witnesses, even though their allegations are not part of his indictment.

+“He just said the sweetest, nicest things, it took me by surprise but I wanted to make him happy,” she said of their first sexual encounter in the bathroom.
+She said he later took nude photographs of her.

+Garcia’s lawyer argues, though, that there was no surveillance video capturing the alleged sexual misconduct.
+Union officials have long complained the prison has an inadequate number of cameras.

-Garcia’s lawyer has repeatedly declined to comment, saying he would respond to the charges “only through the court process.”
-Court filings indicate the defense plans to argue that Garcia took pictures of one inmate because he wanted documentation that she was breaching policy by standing around naked.
+“The evidence is not going to show one single video of any of these supposed events,” Garcia’s defense lawyer, James Reilly, said.
+In court papers, the defense argued that Garcia took pictures of one inmate because he wanted documentation that she was breaching policy by standing around naked.

 The case, with shades of #MeToo behind bars, is also likely to put a spotlight on the Bureau of Prisons, calling into question its handling of sexual abuse complaints from inmates against staff and the vetting process for the people it chooses to run its prisons.